 If you have been sexually assaulted, you don’t have to have a forensic medical examination.
 However, it can provide useful evidence to support a police investigation.
 You can also access sexual health advice and emergency contraception.
 If you are unsure whether to report to the police, you can choose to have the examination and we can store any forensic evidence for you.
 This means that you can decide later.

 You can decide at any stage if you would like a forensic medical examination.
 However, the sooner this takes place, the more chance of collecting useful evidence.
-If the assault occurred more than 7 days ago, it is still worth asking for advice from a SARC or the police about a forensic medical examination.
+If the assault occurred more than 10 days ago, it is still important to ask for advice from a SARC or the police about a forensic medical examination.

 The forensic medical examination will take place in one of our purpose built sexual assault referral centres – our friendly staff will look after you and guide you through the process.
 The examination is carried out by a doctor or nurse specially trained in sexual assault forensic medicine.